sir-teagus/nlw-happy/README.md

 ## 💻 Project

-Happy is an application that connects people to institutional care homes in order to make many children's day happier 💜
+Happy is an application that connects people to institutional care homes in order to make children's day happier 💜

 ## 🔖 Layout